AmbireTech/adex-protocol/README.md

 Because impressions and clicks are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

+We might hit network limitations with features like [End-users paying for content](#end-users-paying-for-content), where publishers might need to withdraw from thousands of OUTPACE channels at the same time.

-We are also experimenting with implementations on top of Cosmos (https://github.com/AdExNetwork/adex-protocol-cosmos) and Polkadot (https://github.com/AdExNetwork/adex-protocol-substrate).
+This is why we are also experimenting with implementations on top of Cosmos (https://github.com/AdExNetwork/adex-protocol-cosmos) and Polkadot (https://github.com/AdExNetwork/adex-protocol-substrate).
 With possibility of interoperable blockchains designed only to handle OUTPACE channels, the scalability of AdEx is more or less unlimited.

 ### Autonomous regulation